Welcome!

 “Sometimes when you are in a dark place, you think you have been buried, but actually you have been planted.” – Christine Caine

-I primarily work with adult individuals, teens, and couples.
+I primarily work with adult individuals (18-40’s) and teens (15+).

-Whether you are struggling with anxiety, depression, self-esteem, past trauma, your romantic relationship, or any other issue, my goal is to help you rediscover your strengths, work through your challenges, and lead a happier, well-balanced life.
-I strive to make your therapeutic experience fulfilling for you.
+Whether you are struggling with anxiety, depression, self-esteem, a breakup, past trauma, your romantic relationship, or another issue — my goal is to help you rediscover and access your strengths, work through these challenges, and lead a happier, well-balanced life.
+I strive to make your therapeutic experience fulfilling and would be honored to support you every step of the way.

 I also have a special interest in working with the LGBTQ+ community, including teens, around gender identity/sexual orientation.
+I’m an LGBTQ+ affirming therapist; ask me what that means if you have any questions about my approach.

 I look forward to the opportunity to work with you.